 3 hours.
-An examination of organizations from a communication vantage point.
+This course is an examination of organizations from a communication vantage point.
 Combines study of theoretical perspectives with skill development.
 Students will build organizational communication competencies through understanding the nature of communication in the organizational context and by practicing effective communication skills.
 Possible topics include communication networks and climates, superior-subordinate relationships, computer-mediated communication, organizational identification, communication audits, group and team communication, interviewing, meetings, and presentations.